miloszmisiek/ci-pp4-one_team/README.md

 - **Username** field (must be unique)
 - **First Name** field
 - **Last Name** field
-- **Select Your Rank** field *(Note: default is Bosun for model convienience, but users cannot leave blank field, they must select one rank)*
+- **Select Your Rank** field *(Note: default is Bosun for model convenience, but users cannot leave a blank field, they must select one rank)*
 - **Password** field
 - **Confirm Password** field
-- **Sign Up** button which submits the form if form is valid
+- **Sign Up** button which submits the form if a form is valid

 [Back to contents](#contents)